mayouni/stzlib/libraries/stzlib/doc/narrations/stzsections-merging-narration.md

 >The `Range()` function is also used in the same way with both strings and lists.

 ## MergeInclusive(): Handling Contained Sections

-`MergeInclusive()` is designed to merge sections where one section completely contains another.
+`MergeInclusive()` is designed to merge sections where one section **completely contains another**.
 This is particularly useful when dealing with nested sections that need to be simplified.

 **Example:**